 It is very easy to implement PCA in Python, because of the friendly libraries it has.
 For this article, we will use the scikit-learn library, which implements PCA using decomposition.
 If you want a quick recap of Python, read our article on Python for data science.

-Let’s first load the dependencies (libraries):
+Let’s start with loading the dependencies (libraries):

 import pandas as pd import numpy as np import StandardScaler from sklearn.preprocessing import matplotlib import matplotlib.pyplot as plt from sklearn.decomposition import PCA # load the data from your dataset using the pandas library <datasetname> = pd.read_csv(‘path to csv’) df1 = pd.Dataframe(<dataset>, columns = [required columns]) # Perform data processing on the original dataset like standardization, removing/replacing null values, converting variables into numerical values etc. X_std = StandardScaler().flt_transform(df1) #standardization # Find the covariance matrix mean_vectr = np.mean(X_std, axis=0) cov_matrix = (X_std – mean_vectr).T.dot(X_std – mean_vectr)/(X_std.shape-1) # Calculate eigenvalue and eigenvector (eigendecomposition) cov_matrix = np.cov(X_std.T) eigen_values, eigen_vectors = np.linalg.eig(cov_matrix) # Sort the eigenvalues in descending order to find the principal components eigen_sorted = [(np.abs(eigen_values[i]), eigen_vectors[:,i]) for i in range(len(eigen_values)] # Apply PCA technique for dimensionality reduction pca = PCA(n_components = 2) pca.fit_transform(df1) pca = PCA().fit(X_std) # Plot the variance explained by each principal component plt.plot(np.cumsum(pca.explained_variance_ratio_)) plt.xlabel(‘Final number of features) plt.ylabel(‘Total explained variance’) plt.show()

-Applications of PCA
+Applications of Principal Component Analysis

 You need to practice understanding and find the principal components in your dataset.
-Since many libraries help you in the process, it is crucial to know how to use the libraries and frameworks.
+Since many ML libraries help you in the process, it is crucial to know how to use these libraries and frameworks.